danmesfin/video-editor-service/README.md

 # Video editing service API (AWS Lambda + EFS)

-A serverless video processing API that accepts videos and performs edits like merging, remuxing, or frame-by-frame modifications using FFmpeg.
+A serverless video processing API that accepts videos and performs edits like merging, remuxing, or frame-by-frame modifications using FFmpeg (to-do).

 ## Architecture